 - Read the entire recipe and instructions first.

 - Make the cupcakes first.
 This is the fastest component of the recipe when it comes to preparing.
-This also gives you time to make the pastry cream and frosting while the cupcakes are baking and cooling.
+Plus, it gives you time to make the pastry cream and frosting while the cupcakes are baking and cooling.

 - Make the pastry cream second.
 Start it while the cupcakes are baking.
 The pastry cream from start to finish should take about 12-15 minutes; the same time it takes to bake the cupcakes.
 Then it needs to chill for at least an hour to cool and thicken even more.
 Enter, time to make the frosting.

 - Make the frosting last.
 It doesn’t need to chill, so by the time the cupcakes and pastry cream are cool, you can start frosting the cupcakes.